ai-bot-pro/web-client-ui/README.md

-# Pipecat Client Web UI
+# Chatbot Client Web UI

 Some docs regarding how all this fits together: [here](/docs/)